 Causes and Risk Factors of Male infertility

 Male infertility is a complex condition with multiple causes and risk factors.
-It affects approximately 7% of men and can result from a variety of issues related to sperm production, function, or structure.
-With Gaudium IVF, the best IVF center in Bangalore, we will understand these causes and risk factors for proper diagnosis and treatment.
+Moreover, it affects approximately 7% of men and can result from a variety of issues related to sperm production, function, or structure.
+Therefore, with Gaudium IVF, the best IVF center in Bangalore, we will understand these causes and risk factors for proper diagnosis and treatment.

 Causes of Male Infertility